The best wine and beer pairings for pizza

 Other good pairings would be a fresh-tasting, medium bodied red like a Merlot, a Syrah, an inexpensive Zinfandel or a young Rioja.

 There are also times when I think white wine works better with pizza than a red.
-Examples include goats’ cheese and spinach pizza, pizzas topped with prawns or other seafood and pizza bianco (without tomato).
+Examples include goats’ cheese and spinach pizza, pizzas topped with prawns or other seafood like this pizza 'claminara' and pizza bianco (without tomato).
 Again Italian wines seem to hit the spot perfectly, even the ubiquitous Pinot Grigio, though other crisp dry Italian whites would be equally good.
 I also enjoyed cider with a seafood pizza recently - no reason why not.

 And with pizza topped with with fresh ingredients such as parma ham and rocket?
 Try a dry Italian white like Gavi or a well-chilled glass of prosecco!